asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-use-cases.md

 * The server notifies Bob that a FAX has been received for him.
 * Bob prints the contents of the FAX on a local printer.

-!!! note
+/// note
 I have not included a "gateway" FAX scenario because from the user perspective, it is the same as pass-through.

-[//]: # (end-note)
+///

 Registrations
 =============

-!!! note
+/// note
 The following scenarios were created under the assumption that the new chan_sip will, like the current chan_sip, initially only support a single contact URI per address of record.
 If multiple contacts are allowed per AoR, then there are several further use cases that could be listed.

-[//]: # (end-note)
+///

 ### Initial registration